Page Reviewed / Updated - March 30, 2020

 Program participants are eligible to receive assistance with personal care services.
 This refers to human assistance with the activities of daily living and instrumental activities of daily living, such as bathing, eating, toileting, mobility, grooming, personal hygiene, meal preparation, shopping for essential items, and housecleaning.
 Nursing services are also available, such as nursing assessments, care coordination, and skilled treatment.
 Unlike many states, Washington Medicaid’s Personal Care Program does not require individuals to live at home.
 Instead, individuals that reside in adult residential communities, such as assisted living, can also receive personal care services.
 However, this program does not include individuals that reside in nursing homes.

 Most Medicaid programs that provide for care services outside of nursing homes are not entitlement programs.
-In Washington State, this includes COPES and the Medically Needy In-Home and Residential Waivers.
+In Washington State, this includes COPES and the New Freedom Waivers.
 A very important distinction about this program is that it is an entitlement program.
 The importance of this cannot be overstated.
 If you qualify, then services must be provided.
 There are no waiting lists.